kuzminRM/LongevityInTimeTestTask/README.md

 9. Run test server `python manage.py runserver 0.0.0.0:8000`

 ## How to deploy
+1. Repeat steps 1-2 from dev setup instruction exept for `.env` file should be named as `.env.prod`
-1. Run `docker-compose up -d` (or perform similar actions to run the project on bare hardware)
+2. Run `docker-compose up -d` (or perform similar actions to run the project on bare hardware)